Parklets and street cafes

 City-owned parklets

-The City of Minneapolis owns three parklets that are hosted by various businesses or organizations each year.
-City-owned parklets are hosted at the following locations for the 2022 season:
+The City of Minneapolis owns three parklets that are hosted by community partners each year.

 A street café is a seasonal expansion of the existing sidewalk.
 It's used for extra restaurant or business seating.